ancasag/LabelDetection/README.md

 ## Installation and Requirements

-LabelDetection can be run both on Windows and Linux.
+LabelDetection can be run on Linux.

-### Installation Windows:
-1. Download the [LabelDetection](https://github.com/ancasag/LabelDetection/releases/download/v1.0/LabelDetection.zip) zip file.
-2. Unzip the downloaded file.
-3. Execute LabelDetection.exe.

 ### Installation Linux:
 This tool requires Python 3.6 and Qt5 and the packages listed in the ```requirements.txt``` file.